Laureta7/boatapp/README.md

 This will execute the unit tests defined in your backend codebase and display the results in the terminal.

+After running the tests, you can access the JaCoCo test coverage report at the following location: `/backend/target/site/jacoco/index.html`

 #### SonarQube Analysis

 You can also run a Docker image of SonarQube and then perform a quality analysis of your codebase using the following commands: